IASA2/draft-ietf-iasa2-struct/draft-ietf-iasa2-struct.md

 # Introduction

 The IETF Administrative Support Activity (IASA) was originally established in 2005.
-In the 13 years from 2005 to 2018, the needs of the IETF have evolved in ways that require changes to its administrative structure.
-The purpose of this document is to outline a proposed new "IASA 2.0" structure.
-The proposal is for the work of the IETF's administrative and fundraising tasks to be conducted by a new administrative organization, the IETF Administration Limited Liability Company ("LLC").
+In the years since 2005, the needs of the IETF have evolved in ways that require changes to its administrative structure.
+The purpose of this document is to document and describe a proposed new "IASA2" structure.
+The work of the IETF's administrative and fundraising tasks will be conducted by a new administrative organization, the IETF Administration Limited Liability Company ("LLC").
 Under the proposal, the Internet Administrative Oversight Committee (IAOC) will be eliminated, and its oversight and advising functions transferred to the new LLC Board.
-This document explores all of the details involved in the proposal.
+This document describes all of the details involved in the proposal.

 {{?I-D.haberman-iasa20dt-recs}} discusses the challenges facing the